zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 Typically, a load balancer is used to spread workloads across multiple mirrored servers (for example, cluster nodes), to optimize resource usage and to ensure high-availability (HA).
 However, in this lab you'll use a load balancer to direct traffic to multiple ports on a single Big Data Service node. <!--Cloudera Manager, Hue, and Data Studio all run on the first utility node of a non-HA cluster, and the load balancer you create in this lab will handle traffic on that node.--> <!--In an HA cluster, the services are divided between the first and second utility nodes.-->

 One advantage of using a load balancer is that you can configure it to use the Secure Sockets Layer (SSL) protocol to secure traffic to and from the services on your cluster.
-SSL uses digital certificates and keys to encrypt and decrypt transmitted data, to ensure that the sender and receiver of data are who they claim to be, and to sign the data to verify its integrity.
+SSL uses digital certificates and keys to encrypt and decrypt transmitted data, to ensure the identities of the sender and the receiver of data, and to sign the data to verify its integrity.
 In this workshop, you'll implement end-to-end SSL, which means that the load balancer will accept SSL encrypted traffic from clients and encrypt traffic to the cluster.

-When you complete this lab, you'll be able to open Cloudera Manager, Hue, and Oracle Data Studio by using the IP address (or hostname) of the load balancer, plus the port number used by the service.
-(Each service listens on a specific port.)
-For example, if the IP address of the load balancer is `198.51.100`, and Cloudera Manager listens on port `7183`, you can open Cloudera Manager by entering `https://198.51.100:7183` in your web browser.
-Hue listens on port `8889`, so you can open Hue by entering `https://198.51.100:8889`.
+When you complete this lab, you'll be able to open Cloudera Manager, Hue, and Oracle Data Studio by using the IP address (or hostname) of the load balancer, plus the port number on which each service listens.
+For example, if the IP address of the load balancer is `203.0.113.1`, and Cloudera Manager listens on port `7183`, you can open Cloudera Manager by entering `https://203.0.113.1:7183` in your web browser.
+Hue listens on port `8889`, so you can open Hue by entering `https://203.0.113.1:8889`.

-Estimated workshop Time: 90 minutes, if you've already created the environment and cluster, as explained in "What Do You Need?", below.
+Estimated workshop Time: 90 minutes, if you've already created the environment and cluster, as explained in [What Do You Need?](#whatdoyouneed), below.

 ### Objectives